egap/methods-guides/latex-guide/latex-guide.md

 deviating from the expected format will accelerate your time-to-publication by not slowing down the copy editing at the journal.
 The style files will provide macros for author formats, custom figure environments, and almost certainly the preferred style for the bibilography.
-In addition, most journal provide a *style guide* that will detail the expectations on punctuation, hyphens, commas, etc.
+In addition, most journals provide a *style guide* that will detail the expectations on punctuation, hyphens, commas, etc.

 ## Takeaways